dbogatic/poa_blockchain/README.md

 * ![custom_node](images/Screen_Shot13.png)

-* Now we can send a transaction from the node1 to node 2.
+* Now we can send a transaction from the node1 to node2.
-    * First, we need to access the account by accessing our private key in the keystore folder and input the password for Node1 account.
+    * First, we need to access the account by accessing our private key in the keystore folder and input the password for node1 account.

 * ![private_key](images/Screen_Shot19.png)